Matrix encoding method in variational quantum singular value decomposition: Introduction

 Another large family of algorithms includes algorithms combining both quantum and classical subroutines.
-To such algorithms one can refer the well known Harrow-Hassidim-Lloyd (HHL) algorithm for solving systems of linear algebraic equations \cite{HHL,HHL1,HHL2,HHL3,HHL4,HHL5,HHL6,HHL7}.
-In this algorithm the classical subroutine is required for inversion of eigenvalue.
-Variational algorithms represent widely acknowledged class of hybrid algorithms for solving problems based on optimization methods.
-In particular, such algorithm was developed for the singular value decomposition (SVD) \cite{GSLW,BPGML,WSW,JKC}, where the loss (or objective) function at fixed optimization parameters was calculated by the quantum algorithm, while the iteration of parameters is performed using a classical gradient method.
+To such algorithms one can refer { the original version of} the well known Harrow-Hassidim-Lloyd (HHL) algorithm for solving systems of linear algebraic equations \cite{HHL,HHL1,HHL2,HHL3,HHL4,HHL5,HHL6,HHL7}. { In this algorithm the classical subroutine is required for inversion of eigenvalues $\lambda_j$ of the matrix $A$ in equation $A{\boldsymbol x} ={\boldsymbol b}$.
+However, later the method of approximate calculation of the inverse eigenvalues $1/\lambda_j$ was developed \cite{MRTC, NJ}.
+This method can be incorporated into HHL algorithm removing necessity of classical operations.} Variational algorithms represent widely acknowledged class of hybrid algorithms for solving problems based on optimization methods.
+In particular, such algorithm was developed for the singular value decomposition (SVD) \cite{GSLW,BPGML,WSW,JKC}, where the loss (or objective) function at fixed optimization parameters was calculated by the quantum algorithm, while the iteration of parameters was performed using the classical gradient method.
 In Ref.\cite{WSW}, all simulations were implemented via Paddle Quantum \cite{Paddle1} on the PaddlePaddle Deep Learning Platform \cite{Paddle2,MWW}.

-We have to note that some principal issues on quantum algorithms for SVD are referred to Refs.\cite{KP,RSML,BLZ,KP2}.
-However, the particular realizations of quantum algorithm are not discussed there.
+We have to note that some principal issues on quantum algorithms for SVD are referred to Refs.\cite{KP,RSML,BLZ,KP2}. { Thus, the principle of realization of the quantum gradient descent algorithm is described in \cite{KP}, but no explicit representation for unitary transformation performing iteration steps in this algorithm is given, this problem requires further study.
+In \cite{RSML}, the problem of fixing the phase of the singular vector associated with the appropriate singular value is explored.
+The data analysis involving the quantum SVD-based data representation is proposed in \cite{BLZ}.
+The quantum singular value estimation algorithm (i.e., estimation of the singular value associated with each singular vector) is described in \cite{KP,KP2}.} However, the particular realizations of quantum algorithm are not discussed there.
 This fact motivates research on development of quantum SVD algorithms which can be validated on near-term quantum processors.
-The importance of the algorithms for SVD is determined by the wide applicability of the SVD as a subroutine in various algorithms including some variants of matrix inversion \cite{MRTC, NJ}, solving systems of linear equations \cite{WZP}, quantum recommendation systems \cite{KP,ZDNarxive,BKParxive}.
+The importance of the algorithms for SVD is determined by the wide applicability of SVD as a subroutine in various algorithms including some variants of matrix inversion \cite{MRTC, NJ}, solving systems of linear equations \cite{WZP}, quantum recommendation systems \cite{KP,ZDNarxive,BKParxive}.